top of page

 Very German Things To Do- Written By A German

-Updated: Jan 22
+Updated: Jan 21

-Everyone who who has ever lived abroad knows that the experience sheds a new light on one's homeland.
+Everyone who has ever lived abroad knows that the experience sheds a new light on one's homeland.
 Having lived in the United Kingdom for 15 years and working as a German tutor who is constantly in touch with clients from all around the world, I think I have a thing or two to say about us Germans.
-So in this blog post, I will discuss stereotypes about us that are actually true.
+So, in this blog post, I will discuss stereotypes about us that are actually true.

 So what are very German things to say and do (in absolutely no particular order)?